virtual estimates

 Can Maple cabinets be painted white?

 Not only can maple cabinets be painted white, but they can be painted any color you choose.
 Right now, the most popular color is white.
-Grey is number next and then blue or black.
-So, how do we do it, will painted cabinets last, wil, it the painted maple cabinets chip?
+Grey is next, followed by blue or black.
+So, how do we do it?
+Will painted cabinets last?
+Will the painted maple cabinets chip?

-• Just like with painting cherry or painting oak cabinets, we have to clean them.
+Just like painting cherry or oak cabinets, we have to clean them.

-• We will then apply a bonding primer to the maple cabinets.
+We will then apply a bonding primer to the maple cabinets.
 Our preference is Stix, which is actually made for glass and tile.
-If the pprimer is sticking to gllass- it will stick to wood!
+If the primer is sticking to glass- it will stick to wood!

-So, you can pick the color you want, and the finish you want as well.
-For the finish, there are a few choices: dull, matte, satin or semi gloss.
+You can pick the color and finish you want.
+For the finish, there are a few choices: dull, matte, satin, or semi-gloss.

-• Chipping actully happens when the wood has been impacted- blunt force, dented.
-When the wood bends, the paint does not which creates a chip
+Chipping actually happens when the wood has been impacted- blunt force, dented.
+When the wood bends, the paint does not, which creates a chip

 We have been painting cabinets for over 15 years now.
 In that time, we have had just 2 call backs.
 One was from a dog that started eating a door.
 The other was from a sink that broke…water damage everywhere.

 Our warranty for painted cabinets is just like the warranty you will get when you buy a car.
-If the paint peels we will fix it.
-If something causes paint to chip- is rock on the road it is not covered.
-Eating Utensils, cleaning tools, toys, finernails are the most common causes of paint chips.
-We can fix them, but we cat warranty wood to not dent.
+If the paint peels, we will fix it.
+If something causes paint to chip- a rock on the road it is not covered.
+Eating Utensils, cleaning tools, toys, and fingernails are the most common causes of paint chips.
+We can fix them, but we can’t warranty wood to not dent.

 What will my kitchen look like while being painted?